 A page proof in the PDF format is sent to the corresponding author only once prior to the publication of the manuscript.
 Minor and typographical errors should be corrected on the printout or by PDF mark-up and returned to the IEICE Office through web or via fax within three (3) days, after which the manuscript may be published as is.

 Upon being accepted for publication, the authors are requested to pay a mandatory article charge of JPY 30,857 for a manuscript using LaTeX style file or JPY 41,143 for a manuscript using MS Word template.
-Including movie picture(s) costs extra JPY 3,600 per movie file.
+Inclusion of movie picture(s) costs extra JPY 3,600 per movie file.
 Authors should notice that the publication will be suspended until the payment is confirmed by the ComEX Publishing Office.

 Papers published in ComEX are categorized as “LETTERS.”
 Authors are encouraged to develop their research and submit results as “FULL PAPER” to the IEICE Transaction.